JohannaPrinz/PluginDocs/source/explaination/explainOutput.rst

-How to deal with the exported Files
+How to deal with the exported files
 ======================================

 .. toctree::